kalendar/assessments/writing/prompt.md

 * What do your self-regulated learning survey results and the feedback tell you about your learning skills?
 Use results from the survey and the feedback to support your analysis.

 * Which suggested strategies from the feedback are you committed to using this term?
 Explain why you are committed to using those strategies.

+Click the Help button to view the rubric that your essay will be evaluated against.